Brigham Young University: Early days

 Classes at Brigham Young Academy commenced on January 3, 1876.
 Dusenberry served as interim principal for several months until April 1876, when Brigham Young's choice for principal arrived—a German immigrant named Karl Maeser.
-Under Maeser's direction, the school produced many successful graduates, including future U.S. Supreme Court Justice George Sutherland and future U.S. Senator Reed Smoot.
-The school, however, did not become a university until the end of Benjamin Cluff's term at the helm of the institution.
+During this period the future U.S. Supreme Court Justice George Sutherland and future U.S. Senator Reed Smoot attended.
+The school did not become a university until the end of Benjamin Cluff's term as president in 1903.
 At that time, the school was still privately supported by members of the community and was not absorbed and sponsored officially by the church until July 18, 1896.
-A series of odd managerial decisions by Cluff led to his demotion; however, in his last official act, he proposed to the board that the academy be named "Brigham Young University".
-The suggestion received a large amount of opposition, with many members of the Board saying the school was not large enough to be a university, but the decision ultimately passed.
-One opponent to the decision, Anthon H. Lund, later said, "I hope their head will grow big enough for their hat."
+A series of odd managerial decisions by Cluff led to his demotion; however, in his last official act, he proposed to the board that the academy be named "Brigham Young University."
+Many opposed, saying the school was not large enough to be a university, but the decision ultimately passed.

 In 1903, Brigham Young Academy was dissolved and replaced by two institutions, Brigham Young High School (BY High) and BYU.
 The BY High class of 1907 was ultimately responsible for the giant "Y" that remains embedded on a mountain near campus.
 The Board elected George H. Brimhall as the new President of BYU.
 Under his tenure in 1904, the new BYU bought 17 acre of land from Provo called "Temple Hill".
 After some controversy among locals over BYU's purchase of this property, construction began in 1909 on the first building on the current campus, the Karl G. Maeser Memorial.
 Brimhall also presided over BYU during a brief crisis involving the theory of evolution.
 The religious nature of the school seemed at the time to collide with this scientific theory.
 Joseph F. Smith, church president at the time, settled the question for a time by asking that evolution not be taught at the school.
 Over time, students and faculty found a way to reconcile the factual elements of evolution with the church's teachings.
 Even though a few at this time described the school as little more than a "religious seminary", many of its graduates from this time would go on to great success and become well renowned in a variety of fields.